-Subsequent to receiving approval of the PVG LI, the TRF1 granted an interim suspension order to suspend the PVG LI, primarily because the ECI had not been presented with primary data.
+Subsequent to the Company's receipt of approval for the LI for the Volta Grande Gold Project, the Company has been subject to a number of proceedings.
+These commenced when the TRF1 Court granted an interim suspension order to suspend the LI in 2017, primarily because the ECI had not been presented with primary data.

-The following are the primary outstanding proceedings that relate to the PVG and its permitting:
+The following are the primary outstanding proceedings that relate to the Volta Grande Gold Project and its permitting:

-- 1) FUNAI litigation: on the basis that the ECI had allegedly not been completed in accordance with the FUNAI protocol requirements and ILO Convention 169; - SEMAS and IBAMA litigation: on the basis that IBAMA should be considered the permitting authority rather than SEMAS; and - INCRA negotiations and litigation, litigation related to the Xingu River communities and land incursions.
+1) FUNAI litigation: on the basis that the ECI had allegedly not been completed in accordance with the FUNAI protocol requirements and ILO Convention 169;

+- 2) SEMAS and IBAMA litigation: on the basis that IBAMA should be considered the permitting authority rather than SEMAS; and - 3) INCRA negotiations and litigation, litigation related to the Xingu River communities.